NM-TAFE/civ-ipriot-in-class-demos/activities/carpark-prj-guided.md

    - The `Sensor` class should interact with the `Carpark` class to update the vehicle count and availability of bays.

 3. **Display Class**:
-   - Design a `Display` class with instance variables for ID, message, status, and an array of `Carpark` data.
+   - Design a `Display` class with instance variables for ID, message, status, and an  of `Carpark` data.
    - This class should have a method to display the current number of available parking bays.

 4. **Aggregation**: